Wednesday, October 16, 2024

 ------------

 On an October morning in 2022, everyone in Evansville woke up to plumes of dark, dark smoke rolling ominously and ferociously through the clouds.
-Debris from the fire were carried through the air and deposited onto the yards of the homes in my neighborhood and many others.
+Debris from the fire was carried through the air and deposited onto the yards of the homes in my neighborhood and many others.
 We were cautioned not to touch, because the pieces contained asbestos.
 Professionals were sent through the neighborhoods to do the cleanup.
 The fire, as it turns out, was coming from the old Servel plant.
 The fire burned so hot that it could be seen on weather radar.
 One million-and-a-half square feet was demolished.
 It completely destroyed the old Servel factory.
 [20] To this date, no big cleanup has been done nor has a cause been given that I am aware of.

 Photos of the Servel ruins 02 Oct 2024 from public roads taken by Stephanie Dawson.
 Click on photos to enlarge.